-Feanolla contains desogestrel which is the standard and newest form of the mini pill (progestogen-only pill).
+Feanolla contains desogestrel which a form of the mini pill (progestogen-only pill).
 It is really safe for nearly every woman, but like all desogestrel pills, some of us have issues with breakthrough bleeding as there is no oestrogen in the mini pill to help with cycle control.

 What is in the Feanolla pill?